 What if you don’t have enough money to get a suit tailored, In that case, I would suggest you get a suit from your local shop as it would be the cheapest option and take it to your tailor for making it fit your body perfectly.

-In case you don’t have enough time to get the suit tailored then I would advise to get a good quality suit and get it tailored slightly and it would work too.
+In case you don’t have enough time to get the suit tailored then I would advise you to get a good quality suit and get it altered slightly and it would work too.

 If you already have a suit

 In case you already own a suit it needs to get tailored most probably.

 For jacket ask your tailor that you want it to be slim fit, when you button it up you should be able to fit only one fist between your body and the jacket nothing more, nothing less.
 The sleeves should also fit your arms and the length should be little above your wrist.

 Once the jacket is in place move to trousers, like any other formal trouser, it needs to be tapered and should not have extra fabric and the length should be right above your ankle.